flutter/flutter/packages/flutter/lib/widgets/sizing.md

 to trying to be as big as possible, but if you give it a `width`, for instance, it tries to honor that and be that particular size.

+Others, for example `Row` and `Column` (flex boxes) vary based on the constraints they are given, as described below in the "Flex" section.

 The constraints are sometimes "tight", meaning that they leave no room for the render box to decide on a size (e.g. if the minimum and maximum width are the same, it is said to have a tight width).
 The